Red Bank Regional High School: Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 Seats on the board of education are allocated based on the population of the constituent municipalities, with five seats allocated to Red Bank and two each to Little Silver and Shrewsbury.

-As of 2024, the members of the board of education are Patrick Noble (President), Tara Gibb (Vice President), Memone Crystian, Emily Doherty, John Garofalo, Ursula Henry, Jennifer Lipp and John Venino and Nicole Woods.

 Notable alumni

 Alumni of Red Bank Regional High School (and its predecessor Red Bank High School) include: